 It's a widely accepted notion that Universal Orlando is the resort to take tadpoles to when they get a little older.
 And, statistically, it checks out.
 Universal currently has more roller coasters in two parks than Disney World has in four.
-From the tadpole-friendly Woody Woodpecker's Nuthouse Coaster to the wildly thrilling Hollywood Rip Ride Rockit, Universal Studios Florida is home to four different roller coasters.
-However, aside from the Hogwarts Express (which you need a park-to-park ticket to board), there are eight other rides and seven spectacular shows most any frog can enjoy!
+From the screen-based Harry Potter and the Escape from Gringotts to the rip-roaring Hollywood Rip Ride Rockit, Universal Studios Florida is home to three different roller coasters.
+However, aside from the Hogwarts Express (which you need a park-to-park ticket to board), there are eight other rides and 11 spectacular shows most any frog can enjoy!
 Catch up with some crazy yellow characters on Despicable Me Minion Mayhem and The Simpsons Ride.
 Help save the planet on MEN IN BLACK Alien Attack and TRANSFORMERS: The Ride-3D.
 Buckle up for some thrilling car rides on Fast And Furious - Supercharged and Race Through New York Starring Jimmy Fallon.
 Watch the business' best stunt performers (both human and animal alike) at The Bourne Stuntacular and Animal Actors On Location!
 At the end of the day, gather around the lagoon and enjoy Universal Orlando's Cinematic Celebration for an epic show that lights up the night!

 Universal's Islands of Adventure